MicrosoftDocs/learn/learn-pr/azure-devops/recommend-system-feedback-mechanisms/includes/3-continuous-experimentation-mindset.md

 The team is still discussing the repercussions of Irwin's announcement.
-The company is going to use some of their customers to do beta testing and Irwin expects fast responses from the team for bug fixes, new features and customer data.
-Right now, they're talking about the conflict between speed an stability.
+The company is going to use some of their customers to do beta testing and Irwin expects fast responses from the team for bug fixes, new features, and customer data.
+Right now, they're talking about the conflict between speed and stability.

 ## The discussion

+In [Manage release cadence in Azure Pipelines with deployment patterns](/learn/modules/manage-release-cadence/?azure-portal=true), you and the Tailspin team looked at the various deployment pattern that help you smoothly roll out new application features to your users.

 **Mara**: I was wondering if one thing we could do to resolve the problem is to institute feature toggles, or flags.
 We talked about it once, when we were deciding on deployment patterns.
 Then, we opted for the blue-green pattern.
 Feature flags seemed too advanced at the time, but now might be a good time to think about them, especially since we'll be doing beta testing with a selected group.